ZartoxGD/Zartox_Custom_editor_console/README.md

 # Zartox_Custom_editor_console
 A custom console made with UiToolkit in Unity.

 I'll add informations on how to use it once it's done.
-(Design is not my actual priority x))

 ## Changelog:
 ---------------------------------------